greysoft/slf4j-stdio/README.txt

 1) slf4j-stdio does not require any configuration files, and is entirely driven from the environment, which makes it easier to control.

 2) slf4j-stdio allows you to log thread IDs, something which the other frameworks resolutely refuse to, and which can be invaluable for debugging multi-threaded applications, ie. just about any modern real-world application.

+3) slf4j-stdio allows you to output the logs in JSON format, if you like that sort of thing.

 Configuration
 --------------